TRAINING FOR TWO

 There are a few different breathing techniques that are important to know for pushing!
 We can either do an open or closed glottis pushing technique.
 Neither is necessarily better than the other, but you should choose the breathing technique and position that works best for you.
 When your baby is crowning, we want to slow the push down with small pants or puffs, to allow their head to stretch the perineal tissues to hopefully prevent or minimize tearing.

-Learn more about pushing techniques in our childbirth education courses or attending our every other month pushing webinar.
+Learn more about pushing techniques in our childbirth education courses or attend our webinar on pushing every other month.
 We break down the science of birth so that you feel confident about approaching your pregnancy and labor experience!